Completing your undergraduate degree is a major milestone in every student’s life, but are you prepared for what’s next?

 Students will complete a total of 225 points in five milestone categories.
 Knights of Distinction is a flexible program designed to allow students to build their own personalized pathways to distinction.

 Students must complete a minimum number of points in each of the five milestone categories, with optional flex points that you can use to help you complete each milestone.
 There is no minimum number of points that must be maintained in any given semester.

 In other words, it is up to you to decide when and how you want to earn your points.

 In many cases, you will find you are already engaged in activities that will count toward your milestones.

 Did you talk with your advisor this semester?
 That’s a point toward Planning & Self-Assessment.

 Have you taken a service-learning class or completed an internship?
 Those count toward the High-Impact Learning Milestone.

-Many students have completed considerable number of their points at the start of the program and find that simply by completing their majors and being active in the UCF community many more of the points can be completed along the way.
+Many students have completed a considerable number of their points at the start of the program and find that many more of the points can be earned along the way simply by completing their majors and being active in the UCF community.

-Activities completed prior to enrolling in the Knights of Distinction may, with appropriate documentation and approval, be counted toward the milestones.
+Activities completed prior to enrolling in the Knights of Distinction program may, with appropriate documentation and approval, be counted toward the milestones.
 To verify activities, you will upload artifacts such as photos, videos, research or creative projects, or other evidence of your experiences.
 If you have questions about verifying your activities, the Knights of Distinction staff can assist you.

-By the time students complete all the activities in the five Knights of Distinction Milestone categories, they will have gained a truly diverse and meaningful range of experiences and skills!
+By the time students complete all the points in the five Knights of Distinction Milestone categories, they will have gained a truly diverse and meaningful range of experiences and skills!